Jacksonville Zoo and Gardens: Zoo Camps

 Zoo Camps are held during school vacations.
-Camp programs include Zoo tours, activities and games, crafts, and hands-on encounters with animals every day.
+Camp programs include zoo tours, activities and games, crafts, and hands-on encounters with animals every day.
 Registration opens seasonally.

 In addition to school vacations, some zoo camps are held around holidays and themed around those events.

 Zoo to You Outreach

 This outreach program is designed to serve various groups and venues from classrooms to large auditoriums and special events.
 The classroom program is available for up to 30 attendees, the auditorium program serves groups of 31 to 250, and events and festivals option is available for larger functions.
-Age appropriate topics for Classroom and Auditorium programs are available.
+Age-appropriate topics for classroom and auditorium programs are available.

 Teacher and Educator Workshops

-Teach workshops are available for classroom teacher, home schooling parent, museum or park service educator.
+Teach workshops are available for classroom teachers, homeschooling parents, and museum or park service educators.
 The Zoo's Education Department Teacher & Educator Workshops are designed to help educators engage their students in environmental education.
 Topics vary and many can be counted towards continuing education requirements.

 Scout Programs

 The Education Department offers many opportunities for scouts to learn about the animal world.
 Programs range from 45-minute classroom programs to sleepovers at the Zoo in various exhibit areas.
 Programs may include live animals, biofacts, activities, games, tours, or crafts.
-The zoo also offers a variety of programs that help scouts work towards their badge requirements.
+The zoo also offers various programs that help scouts work towards their badge requirements.